Colonial Frontier Massacre Groups

 1864: Mitchell River, QLD

 Brothers Frederick and Alexander Jardine lead a cattle droving expedition from Rockhampton to the far north of Cape York Peninsula in 1864-65.
-According to their account during the journey they were challenged by Aboriginal people leading to two opportunity massacres near the Mitchell River.
+According to their account during the journey they were challenged by Aboriginal people leading to two massacres near the Mitchell River.

 Estimated total killed: 38